qelectrotech/qelectrotech-doc/source/users/element/collection/what_is.rst

    Figure: Collection panel

 QElectroTech displays also a third collection in the `collections panel`_ when a project is opened, the `project collection`_.
-This collection is not part from the software structure and it is treated automatically by QElectroTech during the draw proces in the `workspace`_.
+This collection is not part from the software structure and it is treated automatically by QElectroTech during the draw process in the `workspace`_.

 .. _QET collection: ../../element/collection/default_collection.html